MindChirp/tdt4250-emf/README.md

 ### Example instances

-    examples/                         - Example instances, generated from the DSL.
+    examples/                         - Example instances, one folder for the generated python instances, one for the DSL files.

 Contains:
 - Generated Python code from the Xtend generator